Leeds: Parks and open spaces

-Arts
+Live music

 Leeds is home to the refurbished Grand Theatre where the only national opera company outside London, Opera North, is based.
 The City Varieties Music Hall is one of the UK's few remaining music halls, and famously hosted performances by Charlie Chaplin and Harry Houdini.
 It was also the venue of the BBC television programme The Good Old Days.
 The newest theatre, containing two auditoriums, is the Leeds Playhouse, which had formerly been known as the West Yorkshire Playhouse.
 Just south of Leeds Bridge once stood The Theatre which hosted Sarah Siddons and Ching Lau Lauro in 1786 and 1834, respectively.

 Leeds is also home to Phoenix Dance Theatre, who were formed in the Harehills area of the city in 1981, and Northern Ballet Theatre.
 In autumn 2010 the two companies moved into a purpose-built dance centre which is the largest space for dance outside London.
 It is also the only space for dance to house a national classical and a national contemporary dance company alongside each another.

 The First Direct Arena opened in September 2013.
 The 13,500-seater stadium is rapidly becoming the city's number one venue for live music, indoor sports and many other events.
 Concerts are also held at the O2 Academy, Elland Road, which has hosted groups such as Queen and Kaiser Chiefs, among others and at the universities.
-Roundhay Park in north Leeds has seen some of the world's biggest artists including Michael Jackson, Madonna, Bruce Springsteen and Robbie Williams.
+Roundhay Park in north Leeds has seen some of the world's biggest artists including Michael Jackson, Madonna, Bruce Springsteen, and Robbie Williams.

-Popular musical acts originating from Leeds include Soft Cell, Kaiser Chiefs, The Pigeon Detectives, The Wedding Present, The Sunshine Underground, The Sisters of Mercy, Hadouken!, Corinne Bailey Rae, Dinosaur Pile-Up, Pulled Apart by Horses, Gang of Four, Hood, The Rhythm Sisters, Utah Saints, Alt-J and Melanie B of the Spice Girls.
+Popular musical acts originating from Leeds include Soft Cell, Kaiser Chiefs, the Pigeon Detectives, the Wedding Present, the Sunshine Underground, the Sisters of Mercy, Hadouken!, Corinne Bailey Rae, Dinosaur Pile-Up, Yard Act, Pulled Apart by Horses, Gang of Four, Hood, the Rhythm Sisters, Utah Saints, Alt-J, and Melanie B of the Spice Girls.
+A public artwork by Adrian Riley called 'Leeds Song Tunnel' celebrates bands and musical artists who have their origins in Leeds.

-On Valentine's Day 1970, The Who performed and recorded their album Live at Leeds at the University of Leeds Refectory.
+On Valentine's Day 1970, the Who performed and recorded their album Live at Leeds at the University of Leeds Refectory.
 Since its initial reception, Live at Leeds has been cited by several music critics as the best live rock recording of all time.

 Pink Floyd's popular second single "See Emily Play" was written in Leeds in 1967 after a gig in the old Leeds City College Technology Campus, then known as Kitson College.
 Leeds is the only city outside of London to have its own repertory theatre, ballet, and opera companies.